Starting with the Hydrogen atom as an example,

 An exact matching with our own theory is not claimed.

-The picture below and corresponding naming is copyrighted by Barry Setterfield [18].
+The picture below and corresponding naming by Barry Setterfield [18].

 $$